Roop-909/SQL-project-1/cleaning_data.md

 SET currencycode = 'USD'
 WHERE currencycode = ' ' OR currencycode is NULL

-> Queries for handling missing values
+-Queries for handling missing values
 --filling city name with country name if city name not available update all_sessions set city =